Help and Support to use our services

 Overseas orders

-We no longer accept samples from outside UK due to Brexit and postal times so please do not post them to us.
+We no longer accept samples from outside UK due to delayed transit times, so please do not post them to us.

 Returning samples to the lab